-In the process of selling a company, negotiation skills make all the difference.
-Therefore, the team in charge of the process must be led by a senior professional with extensive experience and whose daily responsibility is the sale and purchase of companies.
+In a company's sales process, negotiation skills make the difference.
+Therefore, the team in charge of the process must be led by a senior professional with extensive experience and whose daily responsibility is the purchase and sale of a company.sale of companies.

 In order for such a professional to be focused on the negotiation, defining the most appropriate strategy and having the availability to attend to potential investors, he/she must be supported by a team of specialists in the following areas:

 Financial AnalystThe financial information: provides the ability to present financial information, both historical and projected, in an accurate and easy-to-understand manner.

 ResearchThe analysis can be enriched with information throughout the process.
 For example, by providing a competitive analysis of the company, information on potential investors in order to qualify them, etc.

 LegalThe LOI, SPA, SHA, etc.: provides the capacity to execute the agreements signed in the process.

 Communication & presentation: provides design and message tailoring capabilities to achieve the best impact on potential investors.